influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/administration/config.md

 ### `enabled = true`

+Determines whether HTTP endpoint is enabled.
 Set to `false` to disable HTTP.
 Note that the InfluxDB [command line interface (CLI)](/influxdb/v1.5/tools/shell/) connects to the database using the HTTP API.

 Environment variable: `INFLUXDB_HTTP_ENABLED`

 ### `bind-address = ":8086"`

-The port used by the HTTP API.
+The bind address (port) used by the HTTP service.

 Environment variable: `INFLUXDB_HTTP_BIND_ADDRESS`

 ### `auth-enabled = false`

+Determines whether user authentication is enabled over HTTP/HTTPS.
 Set to `true` to require authentication.

 Environment variable: `INFLUXDB_HTTP_AUTH_ENABLED`

 ### `realm = "InfluxDB"`

-Realm is the JWT realm used by the http endpoint.
+The default realm sent back when issuing a basic auth challenge.
+Realm is the JWT realm used by the HTTP endpoint.

 Environment variable: `INFLUXDB_HTTP_REALM`

 ### `log-enabled = true`

+Determines whether HTTP request logging is enabled.
 Set to `false` to disable logging.

 Environment variable: `INFLUXDB_HTTP_LOG_ENABLED`

+### `access-log-path = ""`

+Determines whether detailed write logging is enabled.
+Specifies whether HTTP request logging is written to the specified path when enabled.
+If `influxd` is unable to access the specified path, it will log an error and fall back to `stderr`.
+When HTTP request logging is enabled, this option specifies the path where log entries should be written.
+If unspecified, the default is to write to stderr, which intermingles HTTP logs with internal InfluxDB logging.
+If `influxd` is unable to access the specified path, it will log an error and fall back to writing the request log to `stderr`.

+Environment variable: `INFLUXDB_ACCESS_LOG_PATH`

 ### `write-tracing = false`

+Determines whether detailed write logging is enabled.
 Set to `true` to enable logging for the write payload.
 If set to `true`, this will duplicate every write statement in the logs and is thus not recommended for general use.